 Honeymooners Trish and Geoff, on the steps above Porthcurno beach.

 This is one of the most beautiful, natural beaches in Cornwall.
 It feels pristine and untouched.
-My re-visit at low tide showed me the two beaches round to the east, where I was also able to film.
-Great beach, strongly recommended.
+This re-visit at low tide gave access to the two beaches round to the east, where I was also able to film.

 On the small beach next to Porthcurno beach.

-With Cherry, who explained the harmonising qualities of the beach to her.
+With Cherry, who explains the harmonising qualities of the beach to her.

 An iconic Penwith beach, sitting next to the Minack Theatre, which is carved into the cliffs above.
 The beach still has the tiny cable house, designed to help send telegrams to America, standing at the head of the beach.
 There is a nearby choice of large car parks with toilets, and there is a café at the Minack theatre.
 The beach has very impressive square blocks of granite in the westerly cliffs, almost pink in certain light.